mcauser/awesome-micropython/readme.md

 * [MicroPython Forum](https://forum.micropython.org/) - Online community of over 6400 users discussing all things related to MicroPython.
 * [MicroPython on Twitter](https://twitter.com/micropython?lang=en) - Follow MicroPython on Twitter for latest news and updates.
+* [MicroPython on Facebook](https://www.facebook.com/micropython) - Like MicroPython on Facebook for competitions, news and updates.

 ## Books